shivam6522/AI-project/README.md

 # CollegeProject
 Artificial Intelligence.

-hello this is my first github project.
+Hello this is my first github project.
 Lets learn something new today.